solyarisoftware/SMS-Echo-Server/README.md

 ## To do
-- remove any puts :-( and seriously log SMS TX Gateway API responses
+- rework SkebbyGatewaySendSMS class removing any puts (log instead)
 - better logging
 - manage GET requests
 - rethink about the client side usage of SMS TX Gateway API call